Take the ferry to Amsterdam Noord

 If you’re visiting Amsterdam, chances are that you’ll begin on the south side of the River IJ – for example, arriving at Amsterdam Central Station.
-To begin exploring the area of Amsterdam North (known locally as Noord) simply board one of the free ferries (by public transport operator GVB) at the waterfront exit of the station (following signs to ‘Noord’).
+To begin exploring the district of Amsterdam Noord ('north') simply board one of the free ferries (by public transport operator GVB) at the waterfront exit of the station (following signs to ‘Noord’).
 These public ferries depart every few minutes in daytime and even run (less frequently) through the night, transporting pedestrians, bicycles and mopeds.

 The history of the other side

 What we know today as Amsterdam Noord formerly served mainly as an area for peat extraction.
 Once officially becoming part of Amsterdam in 1393, it functioned as a gallows pit and tolling station for passing ships.
 By the late 19th century, the demand for land for the city’s heavy industry inspired development in Noord.
 And, because these industries’ workers had to be housed, working-class homes were built in the borough.
 This was followed by pre-war woonscholen (‘living schools’) to reform the city’s so-called ‘antisocial’ families and a glut of social housing.

 In recent years, since heavy industry largely vacated the area, Noord has become a creative hub, with artists’ cooperatives and youth brands such as MTV, IDTV and Red Bull attracted by the converted factory buildings and hangars.
 A smorgasbord of new restaurants, bars, hotels and shops have followed suit, many sitting pretty on the sunny side of the IJ-facing waterfront.
 Another of the destinations of the GVB ferries is the NDSM Wharf.
 Until the 1980s there was a shipyard here; nowadays its cavernous warehouses are a mix of artist studios, young creative initiatives and events and trendy offices.

 Cultural, architectural & culinary achievements